Linus4/eldritchinstinct/eldritch-instinct-srd.md

 ### Damage

-If an attack takes a PC’s HP below half of the maximum, the PC is wounded and must roll on the wounds table, fall prone and make a CON save or fall unconscious.
+If an attack takes a PC’s HP below half of the maximum, the PC is wounded and must roll on the wounds table, fall prone and make a CON save or fall unconscious for 2d10 minutes.
 If you have 0 HP, fall unconscious and make a death save: roll 1d10 without looking at the result.
 As soon as someone spends a round to check your vitals, reveal the die and look up the result on the Death Table.

 ### Sanity Save